-Side effects of the vaccine given in children were similar to those reported by adults.
-For adults, common side effects after COVID-19 vaccine include swelling or redness at the injection site, fever, headache, tiredness, muscle pain, chills and nausea.
-Some people have no side effects.
+Side effects of the vaccine given in children are similar to those reported by adults.
+Those include swelling or redness at the injection site, fever, headache, tiredness, muscle pain, chills and nausea.
+Most people have no side effects.

-Please keep in mind that the Pfizer vaccine given to children 5 and older is given in two doses.
-For children under 5, it is a three-dose series.
-The Moderna vaccine is given in two doses spaced about 4 weeks apart and is available for children 6 months through 5 years old.
+Please keep in mind the COVID-19 vaccine for children younger than 5 is given in up to three doses depending on the child’s previous COVID-19 vaccines.
 The vaccines are given in smaller amounts to children as compared to the adult vaccines.

 Schedule an Appointment

-To schedule an appointment, call 211 or visit ourshot.in.gov to find the location closest to you.
-Several COVID-19 vaccine locations also offer walk-in appointments.
+To schedule an appointment, visit vaccines.gov to find a location near you.
+Several COVID-19 vaccine locations offer walk-in appointments.

-The COVID-19 vaccine is available to your child at no cost to you.
-You will not have to pay a fee or any other extra charge.
-The federal government has arranged to buy the vaccine and provide it to individuals.
+The COVID-19 vaccine is available to your child at no cost to you through insurance or by programs such as Vaccines for Children.
 If you do have insurance, bring your insurance card.
 The information will be collected to bill a small administration fee to your insurance company, but no cost will be charged to you.

 What to Expect